data-cleaning/useR2022_tutorial/proposal/abstract.md

 After the initial exercise, we have a short plenary session where the groups give feedback, and the instructors treat the assignment just made.
-Next, the experience just gained is punt into context by treating the theory behind them in some more depth.
+Next, the experience just gained is put into context by treating the theory behind them in some more depth.
 After this, there is a more challenging exercise on the same topic.